manveru/innate/README.md

 [1]: What you may think of as Controller.
 [2]: This includes: Ruby 1.8, Ruby 1.9.1, JRuby, Rubinius
 [3]: Fiber is available on 1.9 only at this point.
-[4]: However, we add String#each if it isn't there to be compatible with Rack.

 ## Usage